 - Evaluation of how industrial developments influence industrial electricity consumption, esp. of electric motors

-- Evaluation which technology trends in the field of automation and digitalisation have specific impact on the energy consumption of motors
+- Evaluation of which technology trends in the field of automation and digitalisation have specific impact on the energy consumption of motors

 - Formulation of questions to be dealt with during the next program period

 Industry involvement is included via stakeholder-interviews, newsletter and direct contact.
-Furthermore, a contact will be established within the project for information exchange regarding the bmvit platform on industry 4.0.
+Furthermore, contact will be established within the project for information exchange regarding the BMVIT platform on industry 4.0.
 Last but not least, knowledge of how international energy efficiency standards, minimum performance standards, testing standards and testing procedures are developing is disseminated to Austrian companies and by the energy consultant network of klimaaktiv.